davidhu2000/typescript_crash_course/types_vars_funcs.md

 ### Function overloads

 Since JavaScript is a dynamic language, we often want to call a function using different argument types.
-To account for this in TypeScript, we can use a specific synatx, called function overloads.
+To account for this in TypeScript, we can use a specific syntax, called function overloads.

 ```ts
 function canMath(x: string, y: string): string;